How to Prepare Your Child for the CogAT Test?

 The only answer choice that follows the rules is the 1st choice.
 Therefore, the 1st choice is the correct answer.

-More Free CogAT Level 7 Practice Questions
+Free CogAT Level 7 Diagnostic Practice Test

-Grade Level 8, CogAT Test 2nd Grade: Paper Folding
+CogAT 2nd Grade - Paper Folding

 This piece of paper is being folded and then punched with holes.